-I have long wanted to introduce some personal Combe Down memories into the site.
+I have long wanted to introduce some personal Combe Down memories, reminiscences and recollections into the site.

 The article written by Jackie Carr, wife of Dr David Carr about the history of Combe Down surgery was a step in this direction.